antrea-io/antrea/ROADMAP.md

 We recently added the SecondaryNetwork feature, which supports provisioning additional networks for Pods, using the same constructs made popular by [Multus](https://github.com/k8snetworkplumbingwg/multus-cni).
 However, at the moment, options for network "types" are limited.
-We plan on supporting new uses cases (e.g., secondary network overlays, network acceleration with DPDK), as well as on improving user experience for this feature (with some useful documentation).
+We plan on supporting new use cases (e.g., secondary network overlays, network acceleration with DPDK), as well as on improving user experience for this feature (with some useful documentation).